 On July 23, 2014, Company stockholders approved the CV Sciences, Inc. Amended and Restated 2013 Equity Incentive Plan (the "Amended 2013 Plan"), which provides for the granting of stock options, restricted stock awards, restricted stock units, stock bonus awards and performance-based awards.
-On each of December 21, 2015 and October 24, 2016, the Company's stockholders approved an amendment to the Amended 2013 Plan to increase the number of shares that may be issued under the Amended 2013 Plan.
-There are currently 20,000,000 shares of common stock authorized for issuance under the Amended 2013 Plan.
-This plan serves as the successor to the 2013 Equity Incentive Plan prior to it being amended and restated.
+On each of December 21, 2015.
+October 24, 2016 and July 14, 2017 the Company's stockholders approved an amendment to the Amended 2013 Plan to increase the number of shares that may be issued under the Amended 2013 Plan.
+There are currently 25,000,000 shares of common stock authorized for issuance under the Amended 2013 Plan.
+This plan serves as the successor to the 2013 Equity Incentive Plan.
+There were no option awards under the 2013 Equity Incentive Plan prior to it being amended and restated.